Zyzonix/attic/wolserver/README.md

 # wolserver

-Tries to wakeup servers via Wake on LAN.
+Tries to wakeup servers via Wake on LAN (mainly after powerloss).
 Additionally provides a webserver to manually wakeup servers, CLI is also possible.

 We designed this script to be run on a Raspberry Pi.
 After a powerloss our UPS shut downs all our virtual hosts.
 Unfortunately it doesn't provide a feature to wake up devices when power is back.
 Our Raspberry Pi is not connected to the UPS so it shuts down on powerloss and reboots if power is back.
 When powered back on this script then tries to wake up our virtual hosts via Wake-on-LAN.